natanrolnik/natanrolnik-blog/_posts/2019-02-10-DispatchWorkItem.md

 1. Scheduling multiple tasks by identifier (a string) and delay (time interval);
 2. Overwriting (cancelling and rescheduling) a scheduled task if a task with the same identifier already exists;
 3. Cancelling tasks by identifier;
-4. Cancell all tasks when it is deallocated.
+4. Cancel all tasks when it is deallocated

 After a few iterations and inputs from friends, I was able to get to this (you can see the [playground version here](https://gist.github.com/natanrolnik/6c1d9baa04ebc163f52bd5224db32d07)):